AathiEswar/WebDesign/README.md

         action : 'red'
       })

-* Tailwind tw conflict merge with optimizer using Tailwind variants
+* Tailwind tw conflict merge with optimizer using Tailwind variants and clsx

 * Dark mode and light mode switch/theme